Mexico car production at risk as coronavirus hits Chinese suppliers - officials

 By Anthony Esposito

-Manuel Gonzalez, economic development minister of Aguascalientes, one of a dozen Mexican states that have car factories, said some manufacturers had already told him they were running low on parts.
+Manuel Gonzalez, economic development minister for Aguascalientes, one of a dozen Mexican states that have car factories, said some manufacturers had already told him they were running low on parts.

 "I've been in contact with some important companies: They tell me that they have inventory through the second or third week of March," Gonzalez told Reuters.
 "If that supply is not normalized, we will probably see firms suspending production."